 See also 'Customer Information' for updates as we add them

 On Friday 8th May, Mark Drakeford (First Minister) for Wales indicated that there would be little change in the lockdown rules for Wales.
 Garden Centres would open on Monday 11th May and people were allowed out more than once to exercise.
 He made it quite clear that the Welsh Government's message remained to “stay at home”.
-On Sunday 10th May, echoing the Garden Centre opening and more exercise relaxation, Boris Johnson indicated to “stay alert” and that “you can travel by car” to exercise.
+On Sunday 10th May, Boris Johnson indicated to “stay alert” and that “you can travel by car” to exercise.
 This gave little indication as to the opening up of businesses within the Hospitality Industry.
-Maybe by July, with some degree of social distancing measures, “some hospitality” business may partially open.
+Maybe by July, with some degree of social distancing measures, “some hospitality” businesses may partially open.
 However as of mid-June, no further indication of future re-opening of wedding venues has been given.
 We believe 'large gatherings' are likely some way off.

-We believe this means in July, Craig Y Nos Castle will be unable to open sufficiently to undertake large social gatherings as in Weddings or Events, as we are led to believe that “pubs and bars” will not be able to open, social distancing rules with outside catering will become the 'new normal'.
+We anticipate this means for August 2020, Craig Y Nos Castle will remain unable to open sufficiently to undertake large social gatherings as in Weddings or Events.
+We believe that while “pubs and bars” may be able to open, social distancing rules with outside catering will become the 'new normal'.
 We now advise all August 2020 weddings to postpone their weddings.
 We apologise for the inconvenience this all causes for you.
 We know our summer 2020 weddings had hoped they would not need to postpone, though there was always the risk that you would need to eventually.

 As you will know from visiting this page previously, we offer a free postponement service so you can transfer your existing wedding package to a new date up to 31st March 2022.
 There is no postponement fee and no increase in rates.
 You keep the same terms as your existing package that you booked and retain its pricing regardless of how far ahead you rebook for (up to 31st March 2022).
 Your wedding guest accommodation is simply copied en bloc to the new dates, so everything remains exactly as it was, but is simply moved to the new date.

-July weddings will now be contacted by our Wedding Manager to ensure that you have pencilled in back up date and to advise you of any options in place.
+September weddings will shortly be contacted by our Wedding Manager to ensure that you have pencilled in back up date and to advise you of any options in place.
 We will however wait until the next Government Announcement in respect to September.
-You can for now 'pencil in' (reserve) the date first, then check with the Registry Office and other suppliers (particularly DJ, Photographer, Cake Maker and Wedding Cars) to check their availability on the new date.
-You then 'confirm' the new date to us and we enter your new date on the Wedding Calendar.
+You can for now 'pencil in' (reserve) a new date first, then check with the Registry Office and other suppliers (particularly DJ, Photographer, Cake Maker and Wedding Cars) to check their availability on the new date.
+You can then 'confirm' the new date to us when ready to move, and we enter your new date on the Wedding Calendar.

 While we are unaware when any restrictions are to be lifted, we now advise August 2020 weddings to move their date.
-September dates should pencil in an alternative summer 2021 date (but for now you may choose to retain your original 2020 August date in place for now).
+September dates should pencil in an alternative summer 2021 date (but for now you may choose to retain your original 2020 September date in place as well, just in case).
 Should current restrictions be lifted you may still be able to marry at the Castle on your original September 2020 date but we are no longer confident social distancing will be removed by then.
 The 14 day air-travel quarantine is also an unexpected new factor affecting some guests' ability to attend a wedding.

-Or it may be you can have a 'legal Ceremony only' on your original date (with no guests or very few guests all socially distanced, and no event) and then have the fuller 'Wedding Ceremony' with all guests present, and your full wedding event, a year later, in 2021.
-This option, which involves hiring a Celebrant for the postponed full wedding ceremony, is explained lower down this page) and could become the way to go, in a partial lifting of lockdown.
+You might find you can have a 'legal Ceremony only' on your original date (with no guests or very few guests all socially distanced, and no event) and then have the fuller 'Wedding Ceremony' with all guests present, and your full wedding event, a year later, in 2021.
+This option, which involves hiring a Celebrant for the postponed full wedding ceremony, is explained here (and also lower down this page) and could become the way to go, in a partial lifting of lockdown.

 I can appreciate that this is an upheaval and will cause inconvenience but by working through this together, we can move forward and make your new wedding day every success.
 The aim is to hold your full wedding as normal, once normality returns.
 We can postpone dates as required until normality does return.
 Normality one would expect and hope, should return by next Summer at the latest!